Jafus White

-Jafus White (born April 16, 1957 in Cameron, Texas) is a former American football and Canadian football defensive back.
-He was drafted with the 253rd pick of the 1980 NFL Draft in the 10th round by the Green Bay Packers, but never made the roster.
+Jafus White (born April 16, 1957, in Cameron, Texas) is an American former football and Canadian football defensive back.
+He was drafted with the 253rd pick of the 1980 NFL draft in the 10th round by the Green Bay Packers, but never made the roster.
 His professional career included two games for the Toronto Argonauts of the Canadian Football League (CFL) in 1981, and he also played for the San Antonio Gunslingers of the United States Football League (USFL).